Mehmet-Emre-Dogan/pdfize/README.md

 # Using .py file:
 Make sure you have installed Pillow library.
 You may install it by typing following command: pip install pillow
+# References
+The Python Imaging Library (PIL) is

+    Copyright © 1997-2011 by Secret Labs AB
+    Copyright © 1995-2011 by Fredrik Lundh

+Pillow is the friendly PIL fork.
+It is

+    Copyright © 2010-2021 by Alex Clark and contributors